flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Nightly releases, development snapshots, or any software requiring daily updates must not be published to either repo.

+New submissions will not be accepted for the Flathub beta repostitory.

 ## Required files

 :::important